Remington7002/RAG_Project/README.md

 git push origin main
 ```

-If the remote repository contains changes that are not available locally, synchronize first:
+If the remote repository contains commits that are not available locally:

 ```bash
 git pull origin main --allow-unrelated-histories
 ```

-Then push:
+Then push again:

 ```bash
 git push origin main